-Even with the Governor’s stay at home order, there are many ways we can continue to serve the community around us by assisting organizations helping others: Food Banks, Homeless Shelters, Blood Banks, Animal Shelters.
+There are many ways we can continue to serve the community around us by assisting organizations helping others: Food Banks, Homeless Shelters, Blood Banks, Animal Shelters.
 Donations and volunteers for various tasks (such as fostering a homeless pet in your home) are needed.
 Contact any service provider first by phone or website for guidance on the best ways to help and donate.

 Bethlehem Family Shelter

 at Bethlehem Baptist Church – Donations are still needed and welcome: gently used clothing: men’s and women’s all sizes, socks and shoes; underwear; children’s all sizes, underwear, socks and shoes; blankets; arts and crafts materials, games, puzzles, DVD movies, especially for children; books, feminine products, Depends all sizes, Pull-ups, diapers size 3 and up.
 Donations can be dropped off during member Angela Moore’s shift (4 p.m. to midnight, Monday through Friday), Bethlehem Family Shelter at Bethlehem Baptist Church 4818 East Portland Avenue, Tacoma.

 This fund supports Native American and People of Color who are arrested and held on bail for peacefully demonstrating in favor of racial justice.
 Cash bail is an inhumane system built to unfairly limit the freedom of those without financial/class privilege.
 The funds collected support the immediate release of people protesting the murders of George Floyd, Breonna Taylor, and Manuel Ellis (May 2020).
 Any remaining funds will continue to be used for future bailout efforts as an ongoing community bail fund project.
 Go here to donate: https://